 CIF is a close-knit and friendly community that does much more than just sit around on our computers!
 The activities on floor range from the usual hanging out in the lounges, playing video games, and flexing our culinary muscles to much more exciting things like public game nights, managing CIF services, going out for floor dinners, and the semesterly CIFnic picnic.
 Even those of us who would otherwise be hiding in our dorm rooms can find some social aspect of CIF compelling enough to come out and join in.

 One of CIF’s founding goals was to provide computing services and assistance to the University community.
-As such, we provide semesterly tech seminars based on the needs and interests of the community, along with free UNIX accounts and web hosting for undergrads to maintain personal websites, and a computer lab with free printing for undergrads who sign up for access through our site.
-We also provide technical assistance through email with our Help@CIF technical support service.
+We host semesterly tech seminars based on the needs and interests of the community, give out free CIF accounts with web hosting for undergrads, and manage a computer lab with free printing for undergrads who sign up for access through our site.
+We also provide technical assistance with our Help@CIF support service.
 For those on floor who are interested in working with hardware and helping those in need, maintaining the lab and giving support to the community can be a pain at times but is a truly satisfying and unique experience!

 Access to the lab is free, but you’ll need to register an account for your student ID card to let you in.
-You’ll also get a free UNIX account and web hosting space, on us!
+You’ll also get free file storage with web hosting, on us!

 A Brief History